- What is a convenience store?

 Retailers are constantly evolving, looking for new ways to meet the needs of shoppers.
 Part of this is the continued move away from a ‘one size fits all’ approach.
 Stores are increasingly being adapted to meet the needs of local shoppers, offering product ranges which are best suited to the local population.
 This increased tailoring of the stores’ products and services, not only benefits the customer, but also creates a point of difference for the retailer.

 The chart below breaks down the value of the UK convenience market by segment (in £billions):

 Convenience sector value (£bn)

 Co-operatives have seen a small increase in store numbers YOY, up by 43 (5.4%).
 Sales have also increased in the past 12 months by 2.3% to £4.1bn.

 Based on IGD’s methodology for defining convenience stores, the decline in convenience forecourts has continued.

-The multiples continue to increase store numbers with an increase of 291 (+9.6%).
+The multiples continue to increase store numbers with an increase of 451 (+13.6%) YOY.

-The symbol groups reported more subdued growth this year, with store numbers up 3.2%.
+Symbol growth has slowed this year, with store numbers up by 2.8% YOY.
+However, symbol groups still represent over one third of stores (34.5%).
 The continued decline in the slowdown of unaffiliated independents leaving the market is making attracting new members to symbol groups more competitive.
-There is a general feeling that the symbol groups are investing in their current estates, bringing stores up to the required standard before looking to grow numbers.
+Symbol groups are also investing in their current estates, bringing stores up to the required standard before looking to open more stores.

-The decline of unaffiliated independents has continued to slow, with store numbers down 2.1% for the 12 months to the end of April 2013.
-It is important to note however, that this segment still accounts for 18.4% of sales and 38.3% of stores.
+The decline of unaffiliated independents has continued to slow, with store numbers down 1.0% for the 12 months to the end of April 2014.
+However, that this segment still accounts for 17.4% of sales and 37.6% of stores.